What Can Sales Managers and Representatives Gain From a CRM?

 In sales, skills + activity (motivation) = results.
 If a sales manager isn’t happy with the results they are seeing, a CRM will provide them with a full breakdown of this equation so they can efficiently assess what areas need improvement.

-Being able to see the full view of how team members are performing—from recorded phone calls, email correspondence, data and sales collateral shared, as well as the movement of a client through the deals channel—gives sales managers the opportunity to provide more constructive feedback and coaching to their sales teams.
+Being able to see the full view of how team members are performing—from recorded phone calls, email correspondence, data, and sales collateral shared, as well as the movement of a client through the deals channel—allows sales managers to provide more constructive feedback and coaching to their sales teams.